$0 District of Columbia Foster Care Quick-Start Checklist

 The honest answer is that therapeutic placements are more demanding than standard foster care on every dimension — emotionally, administratively, and in terms of the time commitment required for clinical appointments and team meetings.
 The children are more likely to have crisis episodes, and the documentation requirements are more intensive.

-That said, for caregivers who come with relevant professional backgrounds or who have experience parenting children with behavioral health needs, the match is often a better fit than standard placements.
+That said, for caregivers who are prepared to parent children with behavioral health needs, the match is often a better fit than standard placements.
 The clinical support infrastructure that comes with therapeutic licensing — the regular consultations, the smaller caseloads, the specialized placement matching — means you are less likely to feel abandoned when a placement becomes challenging.

 If you are trying to understand whether to pursue standard or therapeutic licensing, the District of Columbia Foster Care Licensing Guide covers both tracks in detail, including how to evaluate DC's contracted agencies against each other and what the home study process looks like for specialized placements.